ReveredEye/mlopsZoomCamp/README.md

 Since I am doing this without conda (i.e. using '.venv' as environment), for `mlflow` to work ensure that `setuptools` package exists within the environment.
 I have used `wget <url_link>` to install files in the data folder within the bash command line.

-To use mlflow ui, you can just try to run 'mlflow ui --backend-store-uri sqlite:///mlflow.db' then open the listening port url just like with Jupyter notebooks.
+To use mlflow ui, you can just try to run `mlflow ui --backend-store-uri sqlite:///mlflow.db` then open the listening port url just like with Jupyter notebooks.

 # Link to course info:
 https://github.com/DataTalksClub/mlops-zoomcamp/tree/main